• Skip to primary navigation

 Continue Reading

 The Gospel just proclaimed comes near the end of Jesus’ discourse at the Last Supper and is an example of the implicit teaching on the Trinity.
-Jesus tells his disciples, and us, there is much more He could tell us, but we cannot bear it now.
-When the Spirit comes we will be guided to all truth – for the Spirit will take what is Jesus’ and declare it to us.
-Elsewhere Jesus has told us, “The Father and I are one.”
+Jesus tells his disciples that the Spirit will declare what the Spirit hears from Jesus.
+Elsewhere Jesus says, “The Father and I are one.”
 If Jesus and the Father are one and the Spirit speaks what Jesus says, it follows that the three must be one.
+Further evidence found in Scripture regarding the doctrine of the Trinity is found in the other readings for the feast.
+But, if one expects today’s readings to give a clear presentation of the doctrine of the Trinity – they will be disappointed.

 Remember the old saying “Two is company, three’s a crowd?”
 The Trinity shows us that three is community, three is love at its best; three is not a crowd.
-Love when it becomes complete is a trinity.
-We become fully human only when we are in relationship with God and in relationship with each other.
-When we receive forgiveness and a new determination to live a life more purposefully in the service of others, then we have an experience of God’s redemption.
-We have a more personal, more dynamic, experience of God – we come to more fully know the inner relationship of the Father, Son and Holy Spirit.
-Our understanding grows but it’s still a dynamic that is incomprehensible to the human mind.
-It is a mystery!
+When Love becomes complete is Trinity.
+Each one of us becomes fully human only when we are in relationship with God and in relationship with others.
+I am truly Christian insofar as I live in a relationship of love with God and other people.

 Continue Reading

-Filed Under: Blog, Homily Tagged With: Father, God, Holy Spirit, Jesus, Trinity, Trinity Sunday
+Filed Under: Blog, Front Page, Homily Tagged With: balance, Community, God, Holy Spirit, Jesus, Trinity Sunday

 Footer